influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/view-functions/selectors.md

 The query returns the field value that is larger than five percent of the field values in each field key that stores numerical values and includes the word `water` in the `h2o_feet` measurement.

+{{% /expand %}}

-##### Select the fifth percentile field values associated with a field key and the relevant tags and fields
+{{% expand "Select the fifth percentile field values associated with a field key and the relevant tags and fields" %}}

 ```sql
 > SELECT PERCENTILE("water_level",5),"location","level description" FROM "h2o_feet"